 Key takeaways:

-• Mounjaro and metformin both can cause similar stomach-related side effects, such as nausea and diarrhea.
-Mounjaro also has been linked to pancreatitis and gallbladder disease, while Metformin carries a rare risk of lactic acidosis.
+Mounjaro and metformin both can cause similar stomach-related side effects, such as nausea and diarrhea.
+Mounjaro also has been linked to pancreatitis and gallbladder disease, while metformin carries a rare risk of lactic acidosis.

-Access savings on related medications
+Save on related medications

 The oral medication metformin has been a mainstay when it comes to treating Type 2 diabetes for decades.
 But in recent years, several injectable medications, such as Mounjaro (tirzepatide), have entered the playing field.
 This has left many people wondering if these new medications are a better choice.

 Let’s be clear — the “best” diabetes medication is different for everyone.
-But it never hurts to review your options with your provider.
+But it never hurts to review your options with your prescriber.
 Here are nine differences between Mounjaro and metformin, and times when one might be a better option.

 Mounjaro also helps lower A1C.
 But whether it has heart-related benefits is still being studied.
 And it’s currently available only as a brand-name medication.
 Where Mounjaro really stands out from metformin is its potential weight loss benefit (more details on this below).